sharpest-minds/hiring-tips/README.md

 But our hiring network gives you a second advantage beyond direct referrals.
 When you apply to companies in our network and get turned down, it's often possible for us to discover the real reason why.
 In normal cases, when you apply for a position and get turned down, you'll never find out why.
 But when you apply to companies on our network, we're often able to use our personal relationships with them to get feedback that helps you improve your next application.

 The best way to think about it is this: your job is to keep applying to positions, and our job is to increase the chances of each application leading to a high-paying job offer.

+### How do I add SharpestMinds to my resume?

+Under construction! 🏗